zulip/zulip/templates/zerver/help/search-for-messages.md

 example:

 * `streams:public keyword` searches for `keyword` in all public streams in the organization.
+* `streams:subscribed keyword` searches for `keyword` in all subscribed streams in the organization.
 * `streams:public sender:user@example.com` searches for all messages
   sent by the user to any public stream.